-In the fall of 2017, my husband I travelled from Northern Ontario, Canada to Boquete, Panama for almost a month stay.
-We were exploring the opportunity of living abroad in Boquete, Panama for an extended period of time.
+In the fall of 2017, my husband and I, traveled from Northern Ontario, Canada to check out living abroad in Boquete, Panama.
+We were exploring the opportunity of living in Boquete, Panama for an extended period of time.

 Boquete, Panama, a beautiful quaint town of 20,000 people is located in the province of Chiriqui, Panama is located 3900 feet above sea level.
 It is a 35-minute drive up the Cordillera de Talamanca mountain range from David (pronounced Daveed), Panama’s second-largest city and 37 miles from the Costa Rico border.
 David is the capital of the Province of Chiriqui, with 150,000 people and a major airport.

-Boquete is in the lush green rain forest mountain highlands on the Caldera River and surrounded by agriculture.
+Boquete is in the lush green rain forest mountain highlands on the Caldera River and is surrounded by agriculture.
 Most of it is coffee plantations but there are vegetables, fruit, dairy, and meat farms too.
-Chickens and roosters run around everywhere in this third world country that is predominately a Spanish speaking Catholic country.
+Chickens and roosters run around everywhere in this third-world country that is predominately a Spanish-speaking Catholic country.

 Food, for the most part, is fairly plain.
 Corn, rice fish, and chicken are the staples.
 BUT you will find many, many different coffee brands and they are all very good.
 Baked goods are not good because the flour is different.

 Coffee fincas, which is defined as farm, ranch, or plantation, are very prevalent in Panama, especially in the western mountainous areas.
 The world’s number one coffee at all the big worldwide coffee competitions comes from this area.
 It is called “Geisha”.

 There are numerous very good specialty coffee here and each has its own nuances and flavors.